 Jennifer’s experience includes federal government work for the Department of Energy in Washington, D.C. as an energy efficiency analyst and at the Centers for Disease Control and Prevention in Atlanta, GA as a climate change research fellow.
 Jennifer has worked with nonprofit organizations focused on justice, health, and the environment in Nashville and beyond, both as staff member and Board member.
 Most recently, she was the executive director of local nonprofit Urban Green Lab.

-When Mayor Megan Barry signed the Compact of Mayors in 2015, Nashville became one of nearly 650 cities around the world to commit to provide evidence of local climate leadership and showcase the global significance of local actions.
+When Mayor Megan Barry signed the Compact of Mayors (now, Global Covenant of Mayors) in 2015, Nashville became one of nearly 650 cities around the world to commit to provide evidence of local climate leadership and showcase the global significance of local actions.
 The Compact requires signatories to measure and disclose greenhouse gas (GHG) emissions, formulate target emissions reduction goals, and implement an action plan to achieve those goals.

 Nashville updated both the community scale and municipal greenhouse gas emissions inventories to fulfill the Compact of Mayors agreement by measuring and disclosing the data.
 The inventories detail greenhouse gas emissions both for the entire city and for Metro government alone.
 View a summary of the GHG reports here.

 The data show a slight increase in overall emissions compared to 2011, which can be attributed to increased population and a richer dataset in this most recent analysis.

 The data show that transportation and buildings (both commercial and residential) are the largest contributors to Nashville’s greenhouse gas emissions.

 Jennifer Westerholm is the Sustainability and Outreach Manager for General Services' Division of Sustainability.